roytang/blog/content/notes/2013/05/c9xbhng/index.md

 - RandomActsOfGaming
 ---

-Song: Look in Her Eyes by Gary V http://www.youtube.com/watch?v=nSmgsFVXjnE\nGame: Eh, I'll think of one later, I just wanted to give you a song lol
+Song: Look in Her Eyes by Gary V http://www.youtube.com/watch?v=nSmgsFVXjnE

+Game: Eh, I'll think of one later, I just wanted to give you a song lol

 :D